HenryXi/spring-boot/quick_start/README.md

 ```

 As you see spring boot help us build restful project quickly,
-no more tomcat no more configration files!
+no more tomcat no more configuration files!
 Next
 time if you want just test something or build a sample project
 you can use spring boot.